Aliases for TRPM4 Gene

 Previous GeneCards Identifiers for TRPM4 Gene

 The protein encoded by this gene is a calcium-activated nonselective ion channel that mediates transport of monovalent cations across membranes, thereby depolarizing the membrane.
-The activity of the encoded protein increases with increasing intracellular calcium concentration, but this channel does not transport calcium.
-Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Aug 2010]
+The activity of the encoded protein increases with increasing intracellular calcium concentration, but this channel does not transport calcium. [provided by RefSeq, Mar 2016]

 GeneCards Summary for TRPM4 Gene

-TRPM4 (Transient Receptor Potential Cation Channel, Subfamily M, Member 4) is a Protein Coding gene.
-Diseases associated with TRPM4 include progressive familial heart block, type ib and familial progressive cardiac conduction defect.
+TRPM4 (Transient Receptor Potential Cation Channel Subfamily M Member 4) is a Protein Coding gene.
+Diseases associated with TRPM4 include Progressive Familial Heart Block, Type Ib and Familial Progressive Cardiac Conduction Defect.
 Among its related pathways are CREB Pathway and Ion channel transport.
-GO annotations related to this gene include calmodulin binding and calcium activated cation channel activity.
-An important paralog of this gene is TRPM1.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and calcium channel activity.
+An important paralog of this gene is TRPM5.